paketo-buildpacks/community/README.md

 ## Working Group Meetings

 Working group meetings are a great place to more directly communicate with other members of the community.
+They are public an all are welcome to join!
+See the list of working group meetings below.

+### Paketo Project Working Group Meeting

-They tend to discuss active [RFCs](https://github.com/paketo-buildpacks/rfcs) and relay general project information.
+This working groups is to discuss active [RFCs](https://github.com/paketo-buildpacks/rfcs) and relay general project information.
+It covers all of the Paketo project and is good place to start with new requests.

 These meetings occur weekly on Tuesdays at 2pm EST/EDT.